yahya-kq/Financial-Analytics/Complete Accounting Cycle/README.md

 📘 Accounting and finance students learning the full accounting cycle
 🎓 Beginners who want a hands-on example from journal entry to financial statements
 🧠 Anyone looking to understand how raw transactions become structured reports

-**Where every debit has a credit — and every number tells a story.**

 ## ⭐ Found this helpful?
 Give the repo a star and share it with others!